dmitrybirin/python_address_book/README.md

 As a plus, develop 'Reminder' feature to remind about friend's birthdays upon run

-## Implementation details
+## Implementation details and choices

 I've decided to go with the interactive pattern instead of arguments.

-I've decided to use csv instead of familiar json, cause it be more easy to implement import/export from customer files in future, for example.
+I've decided to use csv instead of familiar json, cause it be more easy to implement import/export from customer files in future, for example:)

-Because of lack of time, I've not included tests at the beginning:((

 ## Run